Ice-and-Rock/Expedition_Weather_Kyrgyzstan/README.md

 ---

-My partner went on a expedition to a mountain range in Kygystan but finding reliable weather data for the area was difficult.
+My partner went on a expedition to a mountain range in Kyrgystan but finding reliable weather data for the area was difficult.

 So, I build her a custom app for her and her team to use in order to stay safe.